Staff Directory

 • Ladan Mehranvar is a senior legal researcher for the Columbia Center for Sustainable Investment, with a focus on investment law and policy, and human rights and sustainable investment.
 In addition, she is a lecturer at Princeton University, where she teaches Environmental Law and Policy.
 Her previous experience includes work for a national law firm in Toronto, Canada, with a focus on environmental and expropriation law, an NGO in Guatemala supporting indigenous communities on issues surrounding human rights and extractive industries, and as a legal researcher at Amnesty International (Vancouver) and the Inter-American Institute of Human Rights (Costa Rica).
 She holds a Bachelor of Science and a Master of Science in Ecology from the University of Toronto and the University of British Columbia, a JD from Osgoode Hall Law School, and an LLM from the University of Toronto.
 Her research at Osgoode and Toronto largely focused on the impact of foreign investment on subaltern communities in Latin America.

 • Hansika Agrawal is a legal researcher at the Columbia Center on Sustainable Investment, with a focus on Land, Agriculture & Food Systems.
-In addition, she is a Fellow with New York University School of Law’s Global Justice Clinic, where she provides training and research support on community rights, climate justice, and corporate accountability initiatives.
-Previously, she worked at Migrasia, an NGO in Hong Kong where she supported migrant domestic workers, conducting human rights investigations, strategic litigation, and advocacy on migrant workers’ rights, labor trafficking, and the intersection of financial crime and human rights.
-Her prior experience includes work on legal empowerment, particularly in relation to Indigenous land rights in Guyana, and rights of the elderly and housing rights in Hong Kong.
-She holds a Bachelor of Laws and a Bachelor of Social Sciences from the University of Hong Kong, as well as a Master of Laws in International Legal Studies from New York University School of Law, where she was a Deans Graduate Scholar, an International Law and Human Rights Fellow, and a Research Assistant at the Stern Center for Business and Human Rights.
+At CCSI, she advances research, training, and technical and advisory support around strengthening the governance of land-based investments, in collaboration with civil society organizations, governments, and other actors.
+She was previously a Fellow with the Global Justice Clinic at New York University School of Law, where she advanced research and training on community rights, climate justice, and corporate accountability.
+Her prior work experience includes advancing legal empowerment, human rights investigations, strategic litigation, and advocacy approaches.
+She has worked with various organizations on advancing Indigenous land rights in Guyana, and the rights of migrant domestic workers, rights of older people, and rights to housing in Hong Kong.
+She holds a Bachelor of Laws and a Bachelor of Social Sciences from the University of Hong Kong, as well as a Master of Laws in International Legal Studies from New York University School of Law, where she was a Dean's Graduate Scholar, an International Law and Human Rights Fellow, and a Research Assistant at the Stern Center for Business and Human Rights.

 • Grace Brennan supports the Center’s research and programmatic work on land, agriculture & food systems.
 She received a BA in anthropology on the political ecology track from Barnard College.
 As an undergraduate, she worked for Campus Sustainability and Climate Action.
 She wrote her senior thesis on the socio-ecological risk of nuclear power, comparing perspectives from power plant communities and nuclear engineers.
 She also served as a research assistant on an archeological project supporting land and water rights for a tribal nation in New Mexico.